Jo Willetts, EA

-Internet phishing scams use fake emails, text messages, websites, and social media to steal personal information.
+Internet phishing scams use fake emails, text messages, websites, and social media to try to steal personal information.
 Often, the victim will receive a legitimate-looking email with a link to a webpage that seems real.
-It’s increasingly common for scammers to use phishing attempts to target the files of tax offices, payroll professionals, human resources offices, and any business that may have employee’s W-2 forms on file.
+It’s increasingly common for scammers to use phishing attempts to target the files of tax offices, payroll professionals, human resources offices, and any business that may have an employee’s W-2 forms on file.
 Individuals can also be targeted by phishing attacks—as a rule, avoid clicking on attachments or links in emails you’re not expecting, especially if the email is threatening or offers the promise of a huge tax refund.

 When looking for a tax professional, don’t hesitate to ask for credentials such as a CPA license and an IRS Preparer Tax Identification Number (PTIN).
 Paid tax professionals are required to register with the IRS and include their PTIN on the returns they prepare.
 The IRS also provides some guidelines on their website for help in choosing a qualified preparer.

 This is a case of “if it sounds too good to be true, it’s probably not.”
 Some con artists will claim they can prepare your taxes and get you a refund that’s much larger than usual.
 Often, these scammers prey on older Americans and non-English speakers.
-Some scammers even file a false return in their client’s name, have the large refund deposited into their own account, and the client never knew the refund was paid.
-Honest tax preparers will always provide a copy of the filed tax return.
+Some scammers may even file a false return in their client’s name, have the large refund deposited into their own account, and the client never even knows the refund was paid.
+Honest tax preparers will always provide you a copy of the filed tax return.

-Unscrupulous tax preparers may encourage you to overstate deductions like charitable contributions, medical expenses, and business expenses, as well as falsely claiming tax credits in order to get a larger return.
+Unscrupulous tax preparers may encourage you to overstate deductions like charitable contributions, medical expenses, and business expenses, as well as falsely claiming tax credits to get a larger return.
 If these padded deductions are discovered, the IRS can impose penalties such as an additional 75 percent of the tax owed on top of the correct tax bill.
 Fraud charges can be filed against the taxpayer, by which time the con artist is long gone and can’t be found to be held responsible.

 If you receive an email or see a website that claims to be from the IRS but you suspect is a phishing attempt, forward it to the IRS at email@example.com then delete the original email.

 If someone stole your personal information and used it to commit tax fraud, call the number listed on any IRS communications you receive.
-You can also visit the IRS’ guide to identity theft for further information and suggestions of actions to take for specific circumstances.
+You can also visit the IRS’s guide to identity theft for further information and suggestions of actions to take for specific circumstances.